dqx-translation-project/dqx-translation-project.github.io/docs/dqxclarity.md

 !!! note "Validating your key"

     Once you have checked one of the API options and entered your key, click "Validate Enabled Key" and check out the message at the bottom.
 You should receive some type of "success" message if the key works.
 This does not work with the "free" options.
 If the key fails to validate, you will see "Failed to validate key."
 If this is the case, please ensure that the key was pasted correctly.
-If you need help with this, please join the [Discord](https://discord.gg/dragonquestx) and ask for help in the **#clarity-questions** channel.
+If you need help with this, please join the [Discord](https://discord.gg/dragonquestx) and make a new post in the #clarity-help forum.

 - Click "Run"
 - On your first launch, you will be prompted to install Python.
 Click "Yes"